cmb69/slideshow_xh/README.md

 You should have received a copy of the GNU General Public License along with Slideshow\_XH.
 If not, see <https://www.gnu.org/licenses/>.

-Copyright 2012-2021 Christoph M. Becker
+Copyright © Christoph M. Becker

-Danish translation © 2012 Jens Maegard
+Danish translation © Jens Maegard<br>
-Czech translation © 2012-2013 Josef Němec
+Czech translation © Josef Němec<br>
-Slovak translation © 2013 Dr. Martin Sereday
+Slovak translation © Dr. Martin Sereday<br>
-French translation © 2014 Patrick Varlet
+French translation © Patrick Varlet

 ## Credits